sajithnehru/aws-essential-services-building-your-cloud-foundation/Amazon-S3-Cross-Account-Access-using-IAM-Roles-v2.md

 *Objective:* Grant the user in Account B access to the S3 bucket in Account A by configuring IAM roles.

 **Step 1:**
-Test Access Before Applying Policies
+Test Access Before Applying IAM roles

 Create AWS Profile for Testing Access
 - Log in to Account B.